-NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) CONTACT PERSON TELEPHONE NUMBER EMAIL ADDRES s Please answer all of the following questions: 1.
-Was the corporation created on or after March 1, 1975 th rough November 6, 1986?
-NO 2.
-Did the change in control or ownership of this corporation result from a parent's death?
-NO 3.
-Did the parent's date of death occur on or after October 9 , 2019?
+NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) Λ CONTACT PERSON TELEPHONE NUMBER EMAIL ADDRESS Please answer all of the following questions: 1.
+Was the corporation created on or after March 1, 1975 through November 6, 1986?
+2. Did the change in control or ownership of this corporation result from a parent's death?
+YES NO 3.
+Did the parent's date of death occur on or after October 9, 2019?
 YES NO 4.
 Were the only stockholders of the corporation parent(s) and their child(ren)?
-5. Did the corporation own a parcel of land that contained a the parent(s) prior to their death and has been the continuou corporation?
-If you answered "no" to any of the questions above, no further to all questions above, please complete the remainder of this which the principal residence is located.
-NAME OF DECEASED PARENT (attach a copy of the death certificate) TE OF DEATH NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OW NED BY THE CORPORATION PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED B Y THE CORPORATION DA TE OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY TH IE CORPORATION Please attach a copy of (1) all of the corporation's articles of all the stockholders of the corporation since incorporation. stockholder interests.
-Failure to provide requested document You may also submit copies of tax return schedules filed with the IRS that report c ERTIFICATION I certify (or declare) that the foregoing and all information he the best of my knowledge. ereon, including any accompanying statem ents or documents, is true and correct to SIGNATURE TITLE OF PERSON CERTIFYING INFORMAT ION EMAIL ADDRESS PRINT/TYPE NAME OF PERSON CERTIFYING INFORMATION TELEPHONE NUMBER DATE This statement must be signed by an office in writing by the board r of the corporation or an employee or age of directors to sign such statements on its
+5. Did the corporation own a parcel of land that contained a residence that was the principal place of residence of the parent(s) prior to their death and has been the continuous place of residence of a child since the creation of the YES NO corporation?
+If you answered "no" to any of the questions above, no furthe to all questions above, please complete the remainder of this which the principal residence is located.
+NAME OF DECEASED PARENT (attach a copy of the death cer tificate) DA E OF DEATH NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OW NED BY THE CORPORATION PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED Y THE CORPORATION DA TE OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION Please attach a copy of (1) all of the corporation's articles of all the stockholders of the corporation since incorporation. stockholder interests.
+Failure to provide requested document You may also submit copies of tax return schedules filed with the IRS that report c ERTIFICATION I certify (or declare) that the foregoing and all information he the best of my knowledge. ereon, including any accompanying statem ents or documents, is true and correct to SIGNATURE TITLE OF PERSON CERTIFYING INFORMATI ON EMAIL ADDRESS PRINT/TYPE NAME OF PERSON CERTIFYING INFORMATION TELEPHONE NUMBER DATE

+This statement must be signed by an officer of the corporation or an employee or agent who has been designated in writing by the board of directors to sign such statements on its behalf.